equinor/data-engineering/docs/Data flow runbook template.md

 ## Service level agreements

 No service level agreement (SLA) is established for this system.
 Refer to SLA for OMNIA (link to be included).

+### Operational Responsibilities
+Incidents and Requests are handled in Services@Equinor, and using the CI named *[CI Name]* in the assignment group *[assignment group name]*.

+## How We Work

+### General Data Engineering Best Practices
+For common Data Engineering practices, see [this wiki page](https://wiki.equinor.com/wiki/index.php/Data_engineering/How_we_work).

+### Team Specific Practices

+*[Enter team specific working practices]*

+### Agile method

+*[Enter agile methodoligy and practices e.g.:]*

+*[Omniators works in 2-week iterations, with daily stand-ups every working day.
+Demo meetings are held after each iteration, with stakeholders and team members.
+Retrospective and review sessions are team internal.
+Backlog grooming includes team members and PO.
+All User Stories are estimated by team members.
+Tasks are organized and managed in Azure DevOps.]*

 ## Regulatory compliance